 Bhavya Sharma, Course Director

-Bhavya Sharma is originally from Hawaii.
-She received her BS degree from SUNY at Buffalo and her PhD degree in Chemistry from the University of Pittsburgh in 2011.
-Bhavya was a postdoctoral researcher in Rick Van Duyne’s group at Northwestern University.
-She started her academic career at the University of Tennessee in August 2015.
+Bhavya Sharma received her PhD degree in Chemistry from the University of Pittsburgh in 2011.
+Following a postdoctoral research position, she started her academic career at the University of Tennessee in August 2015.
 Bhavya’s research involves the use of Raman spectroscopy, a light scattering technique, to examine the underlying physics and chemistry of biological systems.
 In particular, her group is interested in biomedical applications of Raman spectroscopy.
 Dr. Sharma’s group also uses nanoscience in their development of biochemical assays for biomarkers of human health.